 How to Update Table structure using migration – Laravel

-In this tutorial, I show you 2 ways to update table structure using migration in Laravel 9.
+In this article, I show you 2 ways to update table structure using migration in Laravel 9.

 How to Update Table structure using migration - Laravel